 Unmet Demand For Afterschool Programs Remains Painfully High, With Large Majorities Of Middle- And Low-Income Families Shut Out

+New Survey of 30,000+ Parents Finds Costs, Accessibility Are Insurmountable Barriers for Many Families, as Support for and Satisfaction with Afterschool Programs Grow

-Washington, D.C., Oct.
-15, 2025 (GLOBE NEWSWIRE) -- Nine in ten parents are satisfied with the afterschool program their child attends, and there is overwhelming support for more funding for afterschool.
+Washington, D.C. – Nine in ten parents are satisfied with the afterschool program their child attends, and there is overwhelming support for more funding for afterschool.
 But unmet demand is painfully high in all 50 states, with majorities of middle- as well as low-income families who want afterschool programs shut out.

 The parents of 29.6 million children, more than half the school-age students in the United States, want afterschool programs for their children – but just 7 million are currently enrolled.
 Another 22.6 million children would attend afterschool programs if they were available.
 That means three in four of the children (77%) whose parents want to enroll them in an afterschool program are being left behind.
 Cost, availability, and accessibility are the barriers families cannot overcome.